samlewin/oscillating_shear/README.md

 This repository contains code for producing figures from the paper 'Stratified turbulent mixing in oscillating shear flows' by S.F.
 Lewin and C.P.
 Caulfield.

 ## Data
-Data required to produce the figures can be found here: **coming soon!**
+Data required to produce the figures can be found here: \url{https://www.repository.cam.ac.uk/handle/1810/338871}
 ## Requirements

 The code included in this repository is set up for use in a Jupyter Notebook environment.
 To install the required packages, run the following command: